 At Turner Fenton, communication between administration, teachers, parents and students is

 essential to the success of students.
 We hope to encourage parents to get involved in the learning of French as a second language and consider it as an important part of their child's academia.
 You could perhaps speak to the teacher about his/her progress, presence or behaviour.
 Here is how to communicate with teachers at Turner Fenton.

 telephone: (905) 453-9220 (Each teacher has their own extension where you can leave a message).

 parent night: takes place twice a year.
 Please see attachments with information about dates that accompany report cards

 Grade 8 information night – October 23, 2019 at 5:30.
 General Parent Night – October 16, 2019 & March 26, 2020 at 5:00-7:00pm.

 online learning platforms: Students have access to several online learning platforms where many teachers post announcements, homework and assignments.
 These include My Class, Google Classroom, ManageBac, and D2L - Brightspace.

 Daily French Podcast

-Is available during both lunch periods.
+May be available during lunch periods.
 Drop in to the Moderns Department Office for more info.

 Movies: les misérables, les choristes, les intouchables, el laberinto del fauno, como aqua por chocolate.